 There are just a few toll highways in Canada and I personally did not have a chance to use them.
-Some of them are pay-on-the-spot, some use the electronic UE payment, some are on the road from the USA to Canada (scroll down for Bonus 2 if that’s your case)
+Some of them are pay-on-the-spot, some use the electronic UE payment, some are on the road from the USA to Canada (scroll down for the Bonus section if that’s your case)

 There is a 407 Electronic Toll Road in Ontario (it was on our way, but we just took a 401 instead).
 Beware that there are no payment kiosks on 407 – an automatic system will scan the license plate of your car and send the bill to your car rental company later, which means that your credit card will be charged afterward as well.

 A basic insurance called Collision Damage Waiver (CDW) is almost always included in your car rental contract.

 What is a CDW?
 If an accident happens, the CDW will only cover a small part of the damage and you will need to pay the bigger part of it yourself.

 That is why I always purchase extra coverage and I sleep better thanks to it! 🙂

 As I mentioned earlier, in my case the price was 30 CAD per day + taxes, which ended up to be 444 CAD for 13 days.